ADRENAL BURNOUT SYNDROME

-Note: In nutritional balancing science, one never focuses on just one organ or gland.
-The reason is that the body works as one whole system, not as a collection of organs and glands.
+Note: In development science, one never focuses on just one organ or gland.
+The reason is that the body works as one whole system, not as separate organs and glands.

 This article focuses on the adrenal glands because of their central role in the body.
-However, in reality a corrective program for the adrenals must address all aspects of body chemistry, diet, lifestyle and detoxification – not just the adrenal glands.
+However, in reality a corrective program for the adrenals must address all aspects of body chemistry, diet, lifestyle and detoxification, and not just the adrenal glands.

 WHAT ARE THE ADRENAL GLANDS?

-The adrenal glands are rounded, sort-of disc-shaped glands about 3-4 inches across.
+The adrenal glands are rounded, somewhat disc-shaped glands about 1-2 inches across.
 One sits atop each kidney, located on either side of your lower back, just above where the ribs end.

 You may at times feel a sensation of

 However, muscular tension and other factors also commonly cause pain or

 The adrenal glands are essential for life.
 They secrete a number of hormones that prepare our bodies to respond to stress.
 These include:

 - Noradrenalin, also called norepinephrine